hemalathad/simple-crud-rest-services/README.md

 and second one is by extending Rest Controller.
 It has one custom rest end point which gives search string based result.

-2. Rest api related document can be viewed as http://localhost:8080/RestApiDoc-example Pre requisites:
+2. Rest api related document can be viewed as rest-api-doc file  in project root.

+Pre requisites:
 1. SQL server running on default port 1433
-2. Data bases to be mentioned in datasources.grrovy
+2. Data bases to be mentioned in datasources.groovy